DataDog/documentation/content/en/developers/guide/what-best-practices-are-recommended-for-naming-metrics-and-tags.md

 Naming convention is an art and possibly one of the most difficult decisions to agree on.
 Defining a naming convention for your metrics, tags, and services is crucial to have a clean, readable, and maintainable telemetry data.
 Here are some recommendations:

 * Provide descriptive and meaningful names: the metrics or tags clearly describe the purpose or meaning of the value.
-* Adhere to the format and limitations depicted below.
+* Adhere to the format and limitations described below.
 * Avoid abbreviations that might be overloeaded with multiple meanings
 * Maintain consistency across all teams, apps, services.
 * Avoid reserved keywords that might cause clashes with the other tags or metrics.